Skip to Content

 Dodd-Frank Act: Comprehensive Financial Whistleblower Protections

 Like SOX, this law also regulates financial services companies.
-Commonly known as “Dodd-Frank” and passed in 2010, its aim is to prevent financial disasters like the Wall Street crash of 1929 that threw the USA into the Great Depression.
+Commonly known as “Dodd-Frank”, passed in 2010, its aim is to prevent financial disasters like the Wall Street crash of 1929 that threw the USA into the Great Depression.
 In more recent times, the mortgage crisis made Dodd-Frank very relevant because American families suffered when mortgage companies overextended themselves and caused a recession in 2008.

 Dodd-Frank was created to expand the protections offered under SOX.
 Whistleblowers can receive 10-30% of proceeds from the settlement of a lawsuit that results in more than $1,000,000 in sanctions.
 They can recover not only from a company but from its subsidiaries and affiliates.
 The time in which a whistleblower can bring a claim was lengthened from 90 days to 180 days.
 Also, complaints to the SEC may be made anonymously.